-Claudia, Cindy, Linda, Naomi, Christy, Stephanie, Kate.
-These names immediately conjure up images of the modeling industry’s greatest.
-Women who invented the term “supermodel” and evoked so much confidence and beauty that every major magazine in the 90s featured their faces on their covers.
+Women who invented the term “supermodel” and evoked so much confidence and beauty that every major magazine in the '90s featured their faces on their covers.
 They were mysterious and unattainable, glamorous yet down-to-earth with their “found at the mall” discovery stories.

 There’s something so simple yet so sexy about a pair of well-fitting vintage jeans.

-To bring your locks to great heights, begin by applying a volumizing mousse to damp hair then blow dry upside down.
+To bring your locks to great heights and achieve '90s supermodel hair, begin by applying a volumizing mousse to damp hair then blow dry upside down.
 Next, put in a few large rollers and use your hair dryer again.
 Allow your hair to cool down for 15 minutes before taking out the rollers and spritzing with a volumizing hairspray.

-Never underestimate the simplicity of a plain white tee, Cindy and Claudia certainly didn’t.
-A plain tee shirt works as a canvas for your natural beauty.
+Never underestimate the simplicity of a plain white tee – Cindy and Claudia certainly didn’t.
+A plain t-shirt works as a canvas for your natural beauty.
 It’s casual yet classic and works with anything else you pair it with.
-To really take on the 90s look, I recommend wearing a white tee with your high waisted jeans.
+To really take on the '90s look, I recommend wearing a white tee with your high-waisted jeans.
 Just be sure to tuck it in!
 This timeless outfit will feel 2019 appropriate while harkening back to the bombshells of yesteryear.

 4. Natural Brows

 Before the early 2000s told everyone to tweeze their eyebrows into oblivion, natural brows were the beauty standard.
-Thankfully, we’ve all come back to our senses and big brows are here to stay.
-By letting your brows do their thing, you allow the natural arch shape to frame your face.
+Thankfully, we’ve all come back to our senses, and big brows are here to stay.
+By letting your brows do their thing, you allow their natural arch shape to frame your face.
 The results are flattering to both your eye shape and your bone structure.
-To really hone in on the full browed look, fill in any gaps with a brow pencil and use Glossier’s boy brow to keep each hair groomed and in place.
+To really hone in on the full browed look, fill in any gaps with a brow pencil and use Glossier’s Boy Brow to keep each hair groomed and in place.

 Being a diva isn’t a requirement for being a supermodel, but it sure is fun pretending you’re one with a pair of dramatic hoops.

-The strong silhouette evokes a feminine confidence that is versatile enough to be worn with your plain tee ensemble from above or with a dressier getup.
-Thankfully, this look is as simple and throwing on a pair of earrings, allowing us to channel our inner Linda whenever we need it.
+The strong silhouette evokes a feminine confidence that's versatile enough to be worn with your plain tee and jeans ensemble or with a dressier getup.
+Thankfully, this look is as simple as throwing on a pair of earrings, allowing us to channel our inner Linda whenever we need it.